Font Loading & Delivery Strategies: Technical Blueprint for Performance & Typography

 How does font loading impact Largest Contentful Paint (LCP)?
 Hero typography delays LCP if not preloaded or if font-display: block is used.
 Implement swap strategies, preload critical weights, and optimize network priority to render text within 2.5s.

 When should I use variable fonts versus static subsets?
 Use variable fonts for multi-weight/axis designs requiring fewer HTTP requests.
-Use static subsets for single-weight, highly optimized legacy support or when specific axis control is unnecessary.
+Use static subsets for single-weight, highly optimized deployments or when specific axis control is unnecessary.

 How to prevent Cumulative Layout Shift (CLS) during font swap?
-Match fallback font metrics using size-adjust, ascent-override, and descent-override.
+Match fallback font metrics using size-adjust, ascent-override, and descent-override on a @font-face block for the fallback font.
 Preload critical fonts to minimize swap window.
-Apply font-display: swap with synthetic fallback styling.